-- Water - Solvent
+- Water: Solvent

-- Sodium Dodecylbenzenesulfonate - Surfactant
+- Sodium laureth sulfate: Surfactant

-- Sodium Hydroxide - pH Adjuster
+- Sodium carbonate: pH regulating agent

 Product Review and Laundry Recommendations

 all® free clear liquid was tested in a home laundry situation on household laundry as well as on prestained muslin squares.
 The squares were stained with ketchup, cooking oil, mud, and grass and allowed to dry.
 They were added to the regular laundry to assess all® free clear's stain removing ability in hot, warm, and cold water.

 The laundry came out feeling clean and smelling fresh.
 The stained muslin squares did not fair as well, especially in cold water washes.
-A bit of the liquid detergent was used to pretreat the stains by working in the detergent and allowing the squares to sit for 15 minutes before washing.
+A second attempt to remove the stains was made by using a bit of the liquid detergent to pretreat the lingering stains by working the detergent into the fabric and allowing the squares to sit for 15 minutes before washing.
 In warm and hot water, the detergent performed well in removing most traces of the ketchup stain and grass.
 For the cooking oil and ground-in mud, a stronger stain remover was needed.